Infill Planes

 The 1873 Catalogue now gives them item numbers and changes the name to ‘Snipe Bills‘{pair} :

-The 1897 listing, showing new Item numbers:
+The 1897 listing is below, showing new Item numbers:

 1909 shows another number change: